leospeidel/Colate/README.md

 # Documentation

 ## Files required:
+- Two sequences, in bcf or bam format, for which coalescence rates will be calculated
-- reference genome
+- A reference genome in fasta format.
-- ancestral genome
-- genome mask file (optional)
+- Genome mask file (optional), to filter out unreliable regions.
-- a genealogy to date mutations (see below for precomputed genealogies)
+- A genealogy to date mutations (see below for precomputed genealogies)

 We provide a preprocessed file for the SGDP data here: [SGDP_mutages.tar](https://www.dropbox.com/s/65qbk4lzg50ob34/SGDP_mutages.tar?dl=0) (654Mb).<br/>
-Links to human ancestral genomes and recombination maps can be found [here](https://myersgroup.github.io/relate/input_data.html#Data).
+Link to human ancestral genomes can be found [here](https://myersgroup.github.io/relate/input_data.html#Data).

 ## Step 1

-**(not needed if using preprocessed files from above)**
+**(not needed if using SGDP genealogy from above, you can simply download these files)**

 Get mutations ages from a genealogy; this step will add fixed mutations to a *.mut file (see [Relate documentation](https://myersgroup.github.io/relate/getting_started.html#Output) for file format), which is needed for Colate.

+- ancestral genome in fasta format
+- reference genome in fasta format
+- anc/mut files of a Relate genealogy
+- bcf of samples used to build Relate genealogy

 ```` bash
 chr=1
 ${PATH_TO_BINARY}/Colate --mode preprocess_mut \